Read this article summarized with

 Translation to one additional language+40%varies

-For facilities with 100+ procedures, this requires either a dedicated technical writer or a significant portion of QA manager time.
+For facilities with 100+ procedures, this requires either a dedicated technical writer or a big chunk of QA manager time.

-The manual process works for 1–20 critical procedures with infrequent updates and a small team.
+Manual conversion works for 1 to 20 critical procedures with infrequent updates and a small team.

-It breaks down when you have 50+ videos, processes that change monthly, multiple facilities requiring standardized documentation, multilingual requirements, or rapid onboarding cycles.
+It breaks when you have 50+ videos, processes that change monthly, multiple facilities that need standardized documentation, multilingual requirements, or fast onboarding cycles.

-At this scale, automation is a business decision, not a convenience.
+At this scale, automation stops being a convenience and becomes a business decision.

 How to document SOPs with video using AI